Enrollment Projections: What Methods Work Best?

 What are enrollment projections for school districts?

-- Student populations underserved by special programs because resources aren’t correctly allocated
+- Student populations underserved by special programs because resources aren’t correctly allocated based on geography

 - Anticipate class sizes, underutilization, and overcrowding across all schools.